Names like Logan share the original’s best qualities.

 2016 US popularity ranking: #444

 Another Scottish surname like Logan, Lennox owes some of its success to retired world heavyweight champ Lennox Lewis.
 That stylish letter x boosts it, too.
 Lennox could feel delicate, thanks to the china – which is spelled with just one n.
-But the famous boxer puts this one squarely in the boys’ corner – though, like Logan, it also charts in the girls’ Top 1000.
-A traditional surname name with a hint of an edge – what’s not to love?
+But the famous boxer puts this one squarely in the boys’ corner – though it also charts in the girls’ Top 1000.
+A traditional surname name with a hint of an edge – that makes it an obvious suggestion for names like Logan.

 2016 US popularity ranking: #286